frederic-perez/AmE-dictionary/data/dictionary.md

 __hotfoot__ _v_
 __hothead__ _n_ :three::hammer:
 __hotheaded__ _adj_ /HOT-hed-id/ __1__ Easily angered. __2__ Very angry. __3__ Rash.
+__hothouse__ _n_ A heated greenhouse for plants that require an even, relatively warm temperature. _Syn_ conservatory, indoor garden _When those young ladies left your hothouse door open, with a frosty east wind blowing right in, it killed a good many of your plants._
 __hotly__ _adv_ In an intense or fiery way: _a hotly contested will._ _The hotly debated opening line of Tolstoy’s_ Anna Karenina.
 __hots d’oeuvres__ _n_ /or-DERVEs/
 __hotspot__ _n_ :two::hammer: